The Best Hiking Sandals of 2024

 The Best Hiking Sandals for Minimal Backpackers

-Bedrock Sandals Cairn 3D Adventure
+Bedrock Sandals Cairn Evo 3D

-The Bedrock Sandals Cairn 3D Adventure are some of the hottest new trekking sandals around.
+The Bedrock Sandals Cairn Evo 3D are some of the hottest new trekking sandals around.
 Bedrock Sandals is fairly new, and makes minimalist sandals designed for backpacking, hiking, and casual use.
-The Cairn 3D Adventure uses a sculpted footbed to give a tiny bit of arch support and grip (still very minimal though), and an excellent strapping system with a toe-post to lock in the perfect fit.
+The Cairn Evo 3D uses a sculpted footbed to give a tiny bit of arch support and grip (still very minimal though), and an excellent strapping system with a toe-post to lock in the perfect fit.
 The soles are beefy, grippy, and will last.
 The color options and design are a nice touch and make this sandal (in our opinion) suitable for the trail or town.

 Bedrock Sandals Cairn 3D PRO Star Rating